 The Company continues to develop a gold heap leach project at its Las Calandrias deposit at the Minera Don Nicolás mine in Santa Cruz, Argentina.
 The Company has completed detailed design of the heap leach pad as well as completed the procurement and construction of the crushing plant and is finalizing the Carbon in Column plant construction.
-Placement of ore is forecast for early April 2023 with the first gold in May 2023.
-The Calandrias Heap Leach is expected to add 20,000 - 25,000 ounces of incremental production commencing in 2023 and is the first step in Cerrado's plans for growing production capacity at MDC to up to 100,000 ounces per annum in the short term with the addition of a second heap leach facility planned in the second half of 2023.
+Placement of ore on the pad was achieved during April 2023 with the first gold expected in early June 2023.
+The Calandrias Heap Leach is the first step in Cerrado's plans for growing production capacity at MDC.

-Proposed Acquisition of Voyager Metals
+Acquisition of Voyager Metals

-On March 7, 2023, the Company entered into a definitive agreement with Voyager Metals Inc. ("Voyager") pursuant to which Cerrado would acquire all of the issued and outstanding shares of Voyager not already owned by Cerrado by way of a plan of arrangement under the Business corporations Act (Ontario).
-Upon completion of the arrangement, Cerrado will, indirectly through a wholly-owned subsidiary, own a 100% interest in the Mont Sorcier Iron and Vanadium project located near Chibougamou, Quebec.
+On March 7, 2023, the Company entered into a definitive agreement with Voyager Metals Inc. ("Voyager") pursuant to which Cerrado would acquire all of the issued and outstanding shares of Voyager not already owned by Cerrado by way of a plan of arrangement under the Business corporations Act (Ontario) (the "Arrangement").
+Upon completion of the Arrangement, Cerrado will, indirectly through a wholly-owned subsidiary, own a 100% interest in the Mont Sorcier Iron and Vanadium project located near Chibougamou, Quebec.